-Evidence shows that imposing mandatory minimum sentences on people for drug-related offences does not reduce the problems associated with drug use.
+The evidence demonstrates that mandatory minimum sentences are ineffective, in that convicting people of drug-related offences does not reduce the problems associated with drug use.
 Justice Canada's own review of the evidence in 2002 concluded that mandatory minimum sentences are "least effective in relation to drug offences" and that "drug consumption and drug-related crime seem to be unaffected, in any measurable way, by severe [mandatory minimum sentences]."

-Mandatory minimum sentences harm people with addictions, not large-scale traffickers Bill C-15 will primarily affect people who are addicted to drugs and involved in small-scale, street-level drug distribution to support their addictions.
-Studies have shown that of the most vulnerable, street-involved people who use drugs, many are involved only in low-level tasks such as carrying drugs and steering buyers towards dealers.
-The real profiteers in the drug market distance themselves from visible drug-trafficking activities and are rarely captured by law enforcement efforts.
+• Mandatory minimum sentences harm people with addictions, not large-scale traffickers Bill C-15 will predominantly affect people who are addicted to drugs and involved in small-scale, street-level drug distribution to support their addictions.
+Studies have shown that of the most vulnerable, street-involved people who use drugs, many are involved in low-level tasks such as carrying drugs and steering buyers towards dealers.
+The real profiteers in the drug market distance themselves from visible drug-trafficking activities and are rarely captured by lawenforcement efforts.
 The brunt of mandatory minimum sentences will be borne by people with addictions, not organized crime and gang leaders.

-These sentencing provisions are also likely to apply to many young people and students experimenting with drugs, as well as to women who are dependent on drug-involved partners.
-Contrary to the rhetoric, Bill C-15 will not protect our communities from gangs and organized crime, but will instead put some of the most vulnerable people in our society behind bars, as well as young people with otherwise bright futures and others far removed from any violent or high-profit drug trade activities.
+This is particularly the case with Bill C-15 given that a previous conviction within the last 10 years is enough to trigger a mandatory prison sentence - in essence, a rule of "two-strikes-and-you're-out".
+These sentencing provisions are also likely to apply to many young people and students for experimenting with drugs, as well as women who are dependent on drug-involved partners.
+Contrary to the rhetoric, Bill C-15 will not protect our communities from gangs and organized crime, but will instead put some of the most vulnerable people in our society behind bars, as well as young people with otherwise bright futures and others far removed from any violent or high-profit drug trade.

-Incarceration doesn't help people with addictions
+Incarceration doesn't address addiction

 Putting people who use drugs in prison does not get them the help they need to deal with the problems that contribute to harmful drug use.
 For example, research has established that, without treatment, most people with heroin addiction who are incarcerated will return to using heroin following release.
-Moreover, following a prison sentence, employment prospects are limited and challenges such as inadequate housing and experiences of violence and abuse remain.
+Moreover, following a prison sentence, employment prospects are limited and challenges such as inadequate housing and experiences of violence and abuse remain in place.